 As I’ve said before, it’s a lot easier than it may seem.
 So without further adieu, let’s take a look at how to sharpen a tanto blade.

-Sharpen Tanto Blades with a Sharpening Stone
+Sharpen Tanto Blades Using a Sharpening Stone

 Just like other knives, tanto blades can be sharpened with a sharpening stone.
 Unlike other knives, you need to take extra care when doing this.
 Instead of holding the sharpening stone on one hand and your knife in the other, use both hands to hold the blade of your knife.
 Set the sharpening stone down and position the flat of your blade at a 20-30 degree angle.
 Then you can start sharpening.